godwinpinto/pangea-connect/README.md

 # Connect for Pangea
-A set of middleware plugins / libraries build on pangea to add pangea features to the most popular API frameworks and API gateways
+A set of middleware plugins / libraries build on Pangea to add pangea security to the most popular API frameworks and API gateways thus acting as a drop-in centralized security solution.

 ### Development Pre-requisite
 - Docker with Docker compose